Variable Selection with the Knockoffs: Composite Null Hypotheses: Main Results

-In fact, showing $R\leq 1$ in the knockoff procedure framework means that the procedure overesitmates the $\widehat{\text{FDP}}(t)$ and therefore, can be interpreted as an equivalent for super uniformity of null p-values in terms of BH procedure.
-However, for bounds $R\leq B$ where $B>1$, we need to correct the test size by a factor of $1/B$, i.e., $q'=q/B$.
+It is known from \cite[Theorem~2 with $E_j=0$]{barber2020robust} that having this bound leads to rigorous FDR control at level $q\cdot B$.
+In fact, showing $R\leq 1$ in the knockoff procedure framework means that the procedure overesitmates ${\mathsf{FDP}}(t)$ and therefore, can be interpreted as an equivalent for super-uniformity of null p-values in terms of BH procedure.
+However, for bounds $R\leq B$ where $B>1$, one needs to correct the test size by a factor of $1/B$, i.e., $q'=q/B$.
 In cases where $R=\infty$, we use a generalization of this argument which leads to tighter bounds.
-More precisely, we bound the following quantity.
+We bound the following quantity.